Standard Poker Chip Values and Colors

 • T$50,000 – Pink

 As you can see, the highest-valued EPT chip is considerably smaller than the highest-valued WSOP chip.
-This is because the WSOP gets considerably larger fields than the EPT, so higher-valued chips are more often required.
-If the need occurs, the EPT will take high-valued chips from their venue and put them into play.
+This is because EPT tournaments typically have smaller player fields, requiring fewer high-value chips.
+If needed, the EPT will borrow high-value chips from their venues to put into play.

 A brief history of poker chips

-Many people say that the real genius behind gambling is the person who invented chips, as betting with something other than cash creates a disconnect that allows us to be more relaxed when gambling.
-While people have been using tokens to gamble for centuries, what we would consider to be modern poker chips first came into use in the early 1800s.
-However, these early chips were easy to copy, so by the late 19th century, companies were commissioned to create unique chips to be made that could not easily be forged.
+Many people say that the real genius behind gambling is the person who invented chips, as betting with something other than cash creates a disconnect that encourages more relaxed gambling.
+While people have been using tokens to gamble for centuries, what we would consider modern poker chips first came into use in the early 1800s.
+However, these early chips were easy to copy, so by the late 19th century, companies began creating unique chips to deter forgery.

 Clay poker chips

-These early chips were made from clay and often came with a pattern to symbolize the betting establishment they belonged to.
-However, these chips were brittle and were frequently broken during the course of play.
+These early chips were made from clay and often came with custom patterns representing the betting establishments they belonged to.
+However, these chips were brittle and frequently broke during play.
 Over the years, additives were added to these chips to make them more durable.

-These additive-enriched chips are the most common type of chip you’ll see in play today.
-However, the best-quality chips, such as those used by the EPT, are called “ceramic” chips.
+Today, these additive-enriched chips are the most common type of chip you’ll see in play.
+High-quality chips, such as those used in the EPT, are called “ceramic” chips.
 While they’re called ceramic, they’re actually made from a plastic resin and are considerably more expensive to manufacture.

 Plastic home game chips